o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 ![Architecture Demo](./docker-compose.png)

 The app contains 2 [supervisord](http://supervisord.org/) services:
 - [app.sh](./app/app.sh) writes logs to `LOG_BASE_PATH` (/workspace/app/log/).
-The log structure is 2 lines; bad logs will be use to monitor pipeline errors while the second one will be parsed as a metric (H is hotel and T in the fake app think time part in milliseconds).
+The log structure is 2 lines; `bad logs` will be use as an invalid key value to monitor pipeline errors while the second one will be parsed as a metric (H is hotel and T in the fake app think time part in milliseconds).
  ```bash
 t=2023-11-20T11:34:15.692975421+00:00 bad logs
 t=2023-11-20T11:34:15.694559072+00:00 H=2497  T=2725